 Art is an integral part of the texture of the Rock Creek Campus, from large exterior sculpture and paintings in major buildings to the intimate Rock Creek Gallery, with its changing monthly exhibitions.
 The permanent collection includes work by noted Northwest artists such as Lee Kelly, Frank Boyden, Bruce West, George Johanson, Richard Helzer, Lucinda Parker and Rick Bartow to name only a few.

 The Rock Creek Art Department regularly invites artists and art critics to the campus for lectures and slide talks.
-And the Gallery hosts artist receptions and talks.
-See Rock Creek Art and Culture for more information.
+The Helzer Gallery hosts artist receptions and talks.
+See the Helzer Gallery for more information.

 - Ceramic studio

 A large studio comprised of a hand building room, wheel room, glazing studio with electric kilns as well as an exterior building housing two gas kilns and fenced raku area.
 Glass display cases in the mall area of building 3 allow for monthly shows of student and faculty work.

 - Drawing studio

 Formerly a choral practice room, the drawing studio has a unique tiered floor which allows students to draw at various heights from their subject, either on easels or "horses."
 The studio also includes a human skeleton model permanently housed in a display cabinet for study.

 This newly remodeled studio is a spacious vaulted room with a unique tiered floor for working at various heights.
 A large critique wall allows for students to work on a very large scale.